-Winters, Nanneke (2018): Redrawing the Central American Migrant Caravan: How Other (African) Trajectories Cross Its Path.
-Border Criminologies, Blog (06.11.2018).
+Winters, N. (2018) Redrawing the Central American Migrant Caravan: How Other (African) Trajectories Cross Its Path.
+Blog post for Border Criminologies, 6 November 2018.

 Drotbohm, H. & N. Winters (2018) Transnational lives en route.
 African trajectories of displacement and emplacement across Central America.
 Working Papers of the Department of Anthropology and African Studies, Johannes Gutenberg University Mainz, 175.

 “(E)merging categories: the production of forced mobility and immobility in Brazil and Central America.”
 Presented at ‘The End of Negotiations?’
 German Anthropological Association Conference September-October 2019, Konstanz.

 “Places of im/mobility: infrastructures and node-like shelters in African migrant trajectories through Central America.”
 Presented at ‘Changing Climates: Struggle, Collaboration, and Justice.’
 AAA/CASCA Meeting, November 2019, Vancouver.

 “Transnational Lives en Route: African Trajectories of Displacement and Emplacement across Central America.”
 Presented at ‘Needs and Care Practices for Refugees and Migrants’, 1st Annual CESSMIR Conference, September 2018, Ghent.

 “Transitory emplacements.
 The volatility of African migrant trajectories in Costa Rica.”
 Presented at ‘Staying, Moving, Settling’, 15th EASA Biennial Conference, August 2018, Stockholm.

 “Experiencias actuales de migrantes y refugiados africanos en América Latina.”
 Panel (with F. Reiffen) at ‘Universality and particularism in the Americas’, 56 ICA International Congress of Americanists, July 2018, Salamanca.